• Know your concentration span, study with breaks

 • Group study for difficult subjects.

-• Do NOT let previous results discourage you -identify
+• Do NOT let previous results discourage you -identify your weak

 • Make a Time Management Plan for all subjects.